Salmon and Vegetables en Papillote is a scrumptious, impressive and easy way to serve moist fresh salmon filets!

 - In a dish large enough to hold the salmon fillets in one layer, whisk together the orange juice, hoisin sauce and chopped garlic.
 Add salmon, turning it to coat, cover and refrigerate for at least 30 minutes and up to 4 hours.

 - Discard tough ends of asparagus.
-Cut off tips.
-Cut stalks in half lengthwise and then in half crosswise, to form matchsticks that are around 2 to 3 inches long.
-Place in a large mixing bowl; add the asparagus tips.
-Set aside.
+Cut thicker stalks in half lengthwise, and then into 2 to 3-inch long matchsticks.
+Place in a large mixing bowl ans set aside.